Angela Campbell, clerk

 Jan Emlen has been involved in education for more than 30 years.
 She is dedicated to creating environments that nurture the whole child, attending to both the inner and outer aspects of development.
 Currently Jan works as an independent consultant to schools and nonprofits, before which she served as vice president of a consulting firm in Boston.
 She is the founder and former director of an elementary school in Maine, now in its 34th year, and serves as a lifetime member of the school’s board of trustees.

-Josh started at CCFC as an intern in 2003 and has been with the organization in a variety of capacities ever since.
-Most recently, he served as CCFC's Associate Director organizing CCFC’s advocacy campaigns and developing its communications strategy.
-Josh's media appearances include Today, NPR, Fox & Friends, and NBC Nightly News and he has been quoted in hundreds of publications including The New York Times, The Washington Post, and USA Today.
+Josh is CCFC’s Executive Director.
+He started at CCFC as an intern in 2003 and has been with the organization in a variety of capacities ever since.
+Josh's media appearances include Today, NPR, Fox & Friends, and NBC Nightly News, and he has been quoted in hundreds of publications including The New York Times, The Washington Post, and USA Today.
 His writings about the commercialization of childhood have appeared in a wide range of outlets.
 He and his wife Jennifer are doing their best to raise their daughter, Clara, commercial-free.